 The Intellyx Take

-At one extreme, legacy modernization means reconstructing a legacy app using new technology but preserving its existing architecture.
+At one extreme, legacy modernization means extending or refactoring a legacy app using new technology but preserving its existing architecture.
 At the other extreme, it means a complete rewrite of the older app.

 It’s also important to understand the business’s need for modernization.
-Does it require new functionality?
+Does it require new functionality or user journeys?
 Or new non-functional capabilities like greater scalability?

 Given these architectural and business considerations, low-code provides a way to build just what the business needs in terms of the most appropriate architecture, without erring on the side of either modernization extreme.